-Pennsylvania was one of 12 state teams that competed in the 35th annual National 4-H Forestry Invitational from Sunday, July 27, through Thursday, July 31.
-Teams from Alabama, New York, and Georgia placed first, second, and third respectively.
-Florida, Indiana, Kentucky, Louisiana, Mississippi, Oklahoma, Tennessee, and Virginia were also represented at this year’s Invitational.
+Pennsylvania was one of 17 state teams that competed in the 37th annual National 4-H Forestry Invitational from Sunday, July 31, through Thursday, August 4.
+Teams from Arkansas, Tennessee, and Florida placed first, second, and third respectively.
+Alabama, Georgia, Idaho, Indiana, Kentucky, Louisiana, Mississippi, New York, North Carolina, South Carolina, Texas, Virginia, and Wisconsin were also represented at this year’s Invitational.

 The invitational was held at West Virginia University Jackson’s Mill State 4-H Camp and Conference Center near Weston, West Virginia.
-The event was sponsored by Farm Credit System, Plum Creek, The Sustainable Forestry Initiative, Inc., The Society of American Foresters, West Virginia University Extension Service, The American Forest Foundation, and the Association of Natural Resource Extension Professionals.
-In Pennsylvania, the 4-H Forestry Program is sponsored by the Sustainable Forestry Initiative of Pennsylvania.
+The event is sponsored by Farm Credit System, Sustainable Forestry Initiative, Inc., USDA Forest Service State and Private Southern Region, West Virginia University Extension Service, American Farm Bureau Federation, American Forest Foundation, Southern Regional Extension Forestry, Association of Natural Resource Extension Professionals, and National Woodland Owners Association.

 While at the Invitational 4-H members competed for overall team and individual awards in several categories.
 Events included tree identification, tree measurement, compass and pacing, insect and disease identification, topographic map use, forest evaluation, the forestry bowl and a written forestry exam.

-The Joe Yeager “Spirit of the Invitational” award was given to Nathaniel Erwin of Kentucky.
+The Joe Yeager “Spirit of the Invitational” award was given to Holden Doane from Indiana.
 This award recognizes an outstanding 4-H contestant at the Invitational.
 It is presented to the individual who takes initiative, is enthusiastic, and is eager to lead academic and social situations.

 4-H is a youth education program operated by the Cooperative Extension Service of the U.S. Department of Agriculture, National Institute of Food and Agriculture and the state